olsalan/olsalan/README.md

-### Olá! 👋 Bem-vindo ao meu portfólio no GitHub.
-Gostaria de saber mais sobre mim?
+### Hi there! 👋 Welcome to my GitHub portfolio.
+Would you like to know more about me?

-- 👨🏼‍🎓 Formado como Técnico em Informática.
+- 👨🏼‍🎓 Graduated as a Computer Technician.
-- 📚 Atualmente cursando Análise e Desenvolvimento de Sistemas.
+- 📚 Currently studying Analysis and Systems Development.
-- 💻 Estudando para me tornar um desenvolvedor.
+- 💻 Aspiring to become a developer.
-- 💡 Atualmente criando um jogo de terror.
+- 💡 Currently creating a horror game.

 ##